R0bL/DS5500_Project_Repo/README.md

 Washington.

-\nExample 4:
-Query: Who would be negatively impacted by environmental, social, and governance (ESG)?
-Answer: The text describes the potential negative impacts of rapidly changing stakeholder expectations and standards with respect to PGEs environmental, social, and governance (ESG) programs on various parties.
-According to the text, individuals and organizations that would be negatively impacted include Consumers, Avista Utilities, and PGE.
-Consumers' coal-fueled generating units burned six million tons of coal and produced a combined total of 10,217 GWh of electricity in 2022.
-Avista Utilities owns thermal generating resources that use coal as fuel, including the combined cycle natural gas-fired CT, known as Coyote Springs 2, located near Boardman, Oregon, and the Kettle Falls GS in northeastern Washington.
-Therefore, Consumers and Avista Utilities are directly impacted by the environmental impact of coal-fired generating units.
-PGE, on the other hand, faces the risk of increased costs and reduced access to capital due to rapidly changing stakeholder expectations and standards with respect to ESG programs.
-Investors, lenders, rating agencies, customers, regulators, employees, and other stakeholders are increasingly evaluating companies based on their ESG programs and metrics.
-Based on PGEs ESG profile, investors and lenders may elect to increase their required returns on capital offered to the Company, reallocate capital, or not commit capital as a result of their assessment of the Companys ESG profile.
-Such actions by investors and lenders could increase PGEs cost of, or access to, capital and financing.

 \nNow use the following context items to answer the user query:
 {context}
 \nRelevant passages: <extract relevant passages from the context here>